TEATER’S KNOLL HOME TOURS

 Planning is underway for our highly anticipated Teater’s Knoll home tour, and we’re excited to have confirmed the date with the homeowner for September 20, 2025!

-Due to the popularity of this event, tickets will be released to current Preservation Idaho members first - the week of June 9th, with a general release to non-members about a week later.
-Limit: A maximum of two tickets may be purchased per order.
+Due to the popularity of this event, ticket links were released to current Preservation Idaho members first - on June 17th, with a general release to non-members about a week later.
+If you did not receive this email, contact us at kellie@preservationidaho.org.

 Reach out to us at kellie@preservationidaho.org for more information.
 Spots fill up fast - stay tuned for all the exciting details!